ppotturi/adp-documentation/docs/Developer-Reference/Infrastructure/ASO Helm Library Chart.md

       restorePolicy:                                      --The blob service properties for blob restore policy
         enabled: <bool>                                       --Default false
         days: <int>                                           --Applies when restorePolicy.enabled is set to true
+    storageAccountsFileService:                         --Confugure properties for the blob service
+      deleteRetentionPolicy:                              --The blob service properties for blob soft delete
+        enabled: <bool>                                       --Default true
+        days: <int>                                           --Applies when deleteRetentionPolicy.enabled is set to true.
+Default is 7 days
     blobContainers:                                       --List of Blob containers and roleassignments
       - name: <string>                                        --Blob container name
         roleAssignments:                                      --List of roleAssignments scope to the blob container